ITenthusiasm/custom-elements/src/Combobox/docs/guides/filtering-performance-enhancements.md

 The one limitation with the `ComboboxField`'s performance enhancement capabilities is Option Resetting.
 Option Resetting is the process where all `ComboboxOption`s are marked as filtered in (`ComboboxOption.filteredOut = false`) and are inserted into the internal `matchingOptions` list in proper order.
 This occurs when the user collpases the `combobox`, or when the developer swaps out some of the `ComboboboxOption`s in the DOM while the `combobox` is collapsed.

 Option Resetting is an `O(n)` procedure, and the logic for this procedure cannot be overridden.
 However, it is possible for the maintainers of this library to add the ability to override this behavior so that it can have a time complexity of `O(1)`.
 The path to accomplishing this is straightforward, but we are requesting developer feedback before pursuing it to see if there is a genuine need.
-See #ISSUE_TODO.
+See GitHub Issue #1.

 <!--
 ...